 In-House Maintenance Workers

-In-house maintenance workers who performed day-to-day repairs — replacing Gold Bond and other asbestos-containing ceiling tiles, patching pipe insulation, working around boilers insulated with Kaylo block — were allegedly exposed on a chronic, recurring basis.
+In-house maintenance workers who performed day-to-day repairs — replacing Gold Bond and other asbestos-containing ceiling tiles, patching pipe insulation, working around boilers insulated with calcium silicate pipe insulation block — were allegedly exposed on a chronic, recurring basis.
 Formal abatement protocols were not widely adopted until the 1980s and 1990s, meaning earlier maintenance work proceeded without respiratory protection or containment.
 For these workers, the one-year Kentucky filing deadline under KRS § 413.140(1)(a) begins running from the date of diagnosis — and given that compressed timeline, even a brief delay in consulting an attorney after receiving a diagnosis may foreclose the civil claim entirely.

 Family Members and Secondary Exposure